fan2/mkdocs/docs/blog/posts/cs/cpu-arch.md

 [ARM Assembly Language: Fundamentals and Techniques, 2nd Edition](https://www.oreilly.com/library/view/arm-assembly-language/9781482229851/) - 17 ARM, Thumb and Thumb-2 Instructions

-Keeping in mind that a processor’s microarchitecture and a processor’s instruction set are two different things.
+Keeping in mind that a processor's microarchitecture and a processor's instruction set are two different things.
 They often get developed at the same time, but it is possible for a given microarchitecture to be modified only slightly to support additional instructions, adding more control logic and a bit more datapath, adding registers, etc.

 <figure markdown="span">
     ![hierarchy_of_computing](./images/hierarchy_of_computing.png){: style="width:75%;height:75%"}